Iglau language island: 19th and first half of the 20th century

 At the end of the 19th century population shifts with Germans moving from the villages of the language island to the city of Iglau, while people from Iglau moved to other towns, especially Vienna, changed the population composition of the language island.
 Czech-speaking immigrants moved into the villages which had been left by German-speakers.
 According to the results of the 1910 census, there were 21,756 German speakers and 5,974 Czechs living in Iglau alone, and about 18,400 Germans and 6,100 Czechs in other municipalities of the language island.

 During World War I, the first significant tensions arose between Czechs and Germans.
 On 3 November 1918, the German deputies of the Austrian Imperial Council claimed the territory of the language island for German Austria.
 As a result of the negotiations leading to the Treaty of Saint-Germain, to which German and Austrian representatives were not admitted, Iglau, like all of Bohemia and Moravia, was annexed to the Czechoslovak state.

 The Czech state aimed to distribute large estates more fairly, but this usually resulted in the transfer of German property to Czech ownership.
 The Hohenzollern property in Iglau was transferred to Czech cooperatives, which hired mainly Czechs as workers.
 In the municipal administration, mainly Germans were dismissed or transferred to the Czech-speaking area.
 In the school system, smaller German schools were forced to close, while Czech-language schools were established in places without a significant Czech-speaking population.
 The ratio of the two nationalities therefore shifted to two-thirds German and one-third Czech.
 As a result of the National Socialist aggression, Iglau became part of the Protectorate of Bohemia and Moravia.
 Now many inhabitants of Iglau, who had previously called themselves Czechs, declared themselves Germans.

 After World War II

 On 9 May, the Red Army moved in, together with partly self-declared Czech partisans.
 Residents were forbidden to lock their houses.
 Germans were not allowed to use public transportation and had to wear armbands.
 German merchants had to close their stores.
-Some of the Iglau Czechs try to help the Germans.
-Germans have to line up in squares and were abused.
+Some of the Iglau Czechs tried to help the Germans.
+Germans had to line up in squares and were abused.

-Between the 23rd and 26th in Iglau, Germans are expelled from their homes in districts, and driven on foot to the Austrian border.
+Between the 23rd and 26th in Iglau, Germans were expelled from their homes in districts, and driven on foot to the Austrian border.
 In July 1945, Germans from the municipalities of the language island were also expelled from their homes and shipped to internment camps or assigned to forced labor.
 Internment camps for Germans existed in the Jihlava parts of Helenín (Iglau-Helenenthal), Horní Kosov (Obergoß), Staré Hory (Altenberg) and Bedřichov u Jihlavy (Friedrichsdorf), and in Stonařov (Stannern) and Bartoušov (Pattersdorf).